-Multi-vari studies are methods used in the beginning of the ANALYZE phase to reduce the focus from all inputs (x's) creating the variation to a much smaller group of variables.
-The FOV tree can literally go down to an nearly infinite level.
+Multi-vari analysis is applied in the beginning of the ANALYZE phase to reduce the focus from all inputs (x's) creating the variation to a much smaller group of variables.
+The Families of Variation (FOV) tree can literally go down to an nearly infinite level.
 Use Multi-vari studies among the FOV's to find specific areas to hone in.

 Take this example below.
 The MSA has passed at this point and the Study Variation has been quantified.
 The remaining variation of the total is related to the PROCESS.